coralogix/protofetch/README.md

 ## Roadmap

-This project is still under development and is subject to changes in the future.
+This project is still under development and is subject to change in the future.
 We aim to achieve at least the following goals before releasing the first stable version.

 - [x] Fetch dependencies based on git tag or branch
 - [x] Cache dependencies locally by revision
 - [x] Fetch transitive dependencies
-- [ ] Declarative rules per dependency
+- [x] Declarative rules per dependency
   - [x] Allow policies
-  - [ ] Deny policies
+  - [x] Deny policies
   - [x] Dependency pruning (remove `proto` files that are not needed)
 - [ ] Prevent circular dependencies